NASA Astronaut Group 5

-NASA Astronaut Group 5 was a group of nineteen astronauts selected by NASA in April 1966.
+NASA Astronaut Group 5 (nicknamed "The Original Nineteen") was a group of nineteen astronauts selected by NASA in April 1966.
 Of the six Lunar Module Pilots that walked on the Moon, three came from Group 5.
 The group as a whole is roughly split between the half who flew to the Moon (nine in all), and the half who flew Skylab and Space Shuttle, providing the core of Shuttle commanders early in that program.
 This group is also distinctive in being the only time when NASA hired a person into the astronaut corps who had already earned astronaut wings, X-15 pilot Joe Engle.
 John Young labeled the group the Original Nineteen in parody of the original Mercury Seven astronauts.

 Background

 The launch of the Sputnik 1 satellite by the Soviet Union on October 4, 1957, started a Cold War technological and ideological competition with the United States known as the Space Race.
 The demonstration of American technological inferiority came as a profound shock to the American public.
 In response to the Sputnik crisis, although he did not see Sputnik as a grave threat, the President of the United States, Dwight D. Eisenhower, created a new civilian agency, the National Aeronautics and Space Administration (NASA), to oversee an American space program.
 Confidence that the United States was catching up with the Soviet Union was shattered on April 12, 1961, when the Soviet Union launched Vostok 1, and cosmonaut Yuri Gagarin became the first man to orbit the Earth.
 In response, Kennedy announced a far more ambitious goal on May 25, 1961: to put a man on the Moon by the end of the decade.
 This already had a name: Project Apollo.

 By 1966, NASA was looking beyond Project Apollo.
 On February 3, 1966, the Chief of the Astronaut Office, Mercury Seven astronaut Alan Shepard, created a new branch office at the Manned Spacecraft Center (MSC) called the Advanced Programs Office.
 NASA announced plans for the future on March 3.
 The Apollo Applications Program (AAP), as it was named in September 1965, was extremely ambitious in scope.
 It called for no less than 45 crewed missions, utilizing 19 Saturn V and 26 Saturn IB rockets.
 There would be three orbital workshops, three orbital laboratories and four Apollo Telescope Mounts.
 The first AAP launch was expected to occur as early as April 1968 if the Moon landing went well.
 Each orbital laboratory was expected to be visited by two or three crews.
 At this point, NASA had 33 astronauts.
 The Director of Flight Crew Operations, Mercury Seven astronaut Deke Slayton, reckoned that NASA needed another two dozen trained astronauts for AAP.
 On September 10, 1965, NASA announced that it was recruiting more pilot astronauts.